Why You Should Visit

 The site is located in the low rolling hills of the East Gulf Coastal Plain ecoregion in south Alabama (near the community of Perdido in northern Baldwin County).
 The site includes portions of the headwaters of Dyas and Bushy Creeks, tributaries of the Perdido River.

 This preserve will be open dawn to dusk from March 1-October 15.
-Area can be accessed only by written permission between October 15 and March 1.
 Preserve may also be closed periodically while prescribed burns are being conducted.

 Splinter Hill Bog Preserve contains a variety of habitats from sandy upland longleaf pine forests to seepage bogs to inundated small stream swamp forests.
 Dress with the idea that you will likely get you feet wet.
 Long pants and insect repellant are recommended.
 Temperatures from March-October can range from 30's in early March to mid-90's by June and July.